To Bleach Or Not to Bleach: The Truth Behind “No Bleach” Hair Color

 a chemical that is used to make something become white or pale and as a disinfectant (to prevent infection from spreading)

 In this blog post, I'll be taking you through the process of hair color in the simplest terms that I can put them in.
-As a colorist in the industry for over 10 years, I believe it's time to impart knowledge about the chemicals, products, and tools we use so you can make better decisions for your hair.
-Here's what this post will cover:
+As a colorist in the industry for over 15 years, I believe it's time to impart knowledge about the chemicals, products, and tools we use so you can make better decisions for your hair.

 What are the options I have when I color my hair?